Qihoo360/huststore/hustdb/doc/doc/en/api/ha/zrangebyrank.md

 *  **noval** (Optional)
 *  **async** (Optional)

-This Interface is an proxy interface for `/hustdb/zrangebyrank`.
+This Interface is a proxy interface for `/hustdb/zrangebyrank`.
 See more details in [here](../hustdb/hustdb/zrangebyrank.md).

 **Sample:**